-On Wednesday, November 9, 2016, City Attorney Michael May and Assistant City Attorney Marci Paulsen presented information regarding the division of legal authority between the Police Chief, the Mayor and the Council in the operation of the police department.
-The City Attorney referenced a report concerning the legal authority of the Council to prevent MPD from utilizing tasers.
+Addressing these overlapping authorities with a specific example, the City Attorney referenced a report concerning the legal authority of the Common Council to prevent MPD from utilizing tasers.
 The report to the Mayor and the Common Council dated April 7, 2005 explains that "[t]here is nothing in the law that prohibits the Mayor and Common Council, by means of an adopted resolution, from requesting that the Police Department cease engaging in a particular practice.
 The Police Chief is then free to consider such request and exercise his discretion to accept or reject it based upon his assessment of its wisdom, usefulness, practicality, hazard and other such relevant criteria."
-The memo goes on to explain that these are not simple questions.
+The report goes on to explain that these are not simple questions.

-The memo concluded with the statement that Common Council likely has the authority to adopt a resolution prohibiting the use of tasers, however there are legal reservations.
+The report concluded with the statement that Common Council likely has the authority to adopt a resolution prohibiting the use of tasers, nevertheless there are legal reservations.
 "Having the Council interject itself into areas which call for technical law enforcement expertise ... may not ultimately be the most prudent and safest course of action for officers and citizens alike.
 However, the Council's authority is not limited merely to those actions which outsiders might believe are wise or correct-otherwise its jurisdiction would be unnaturally narrowed indeed."